CHILI COOKOFF LAUNCHES CAMPAIGN

 So she used some different ingredients and added “a little something extra” this year to defeat 11 other competitors and put her name on the Champion’s trophy that is fast becoming a prestigious award.

 “It’s a pretty basic recipe,” the Coordinator of Patient Relations, admitted.
 “It’s a little spicy, but my grandchildren eat it so it’s not that hot.
 The little extra made a difference, I guess, but I can’t tell you what that was.
 I might want to enter and win again next year.”

-The popular event, held in the hospital’s conference center, started in 2010 when Doug Volinksi, Chief Financial Officer and, ironically, this year’s President of the United Way board of directors, was the inaugural winner.
+The popular event, held in the hospital’s conference center, started in 2010 when Doug Volinksi, Chief Financial Officer and, ironically, last year’s President of the United Way board of directors, was the inaugural winner.
 Casey Anderson of Human Resources, won the next three years and Ronny Thompson of Patient Care, claimed last year’s title.